input-output-hk/engineering/blog/2023-09-22-internship.md

   |                                                               ^^^^^^
 ```

-Note: the message should read `Definition of partial record field selector: ...`, not `Use...`.
+Note: the message `Use of partial record field selector: ...` should better be reworded as `Definition of partial record field selector: ...`.

 However:
 1. it is only a warning because incomplete record selectors are sometimes desirable.